Analytic approximation of plurisubharmonic singularities: Preliminaries

 \subsection{Plurisubharmonic singularities}

-Let $X$ be a complex manifold of dimension $n$, and let $\PSH_x$ be the collection of germs of plurisubharmonic functions at $x\in X$.
-We will say that a plurisubharmonic function $u$ is {\it singular} at $x$ if $u$ is not bounded (below) in any neighborhood of $x$.
+Let $X$ be a complex manifold of dimension $n$, which we will think of as a domain in $\Cn$ containing the origin, and let $\PSH_0$ be the collection of germs of psh functions at $0$.
+We will say that a psh function $u$ is {\it singular} at $0$ if $u$ is not bounded (below) in any neighborhood of the origin.

-The equivalence class ${\rm cl}(u)$ of $u\in\PSH_x$ with respect to the relation "$u\sim v$ if $u(z)=v(z)+O(1)$" will be called the {\it plurisubharmonic singularity} of $u$; in \cite{Za0}, a closely related object was introduced under the name {"standard singularity"}.
+The equivalence class ${\rm cl}(u)$ of $u\in\PSH_0$ with respect to the relation "$u\sim v$ if $u(z)=v(z)+O(1)$" will be called the {\it singularity} of $u$; in \cite{Za0}, a closely related object was introduced under the name {"standard singularity"}.

-Germs with isolated singularities at $x$ (i.e., that are locally bounded outside $x$) will be occasionally called {\it weights} and their collection will be denoted by $\Wx$.
-The Monge-Amp\`ere operator $(dd^c)^n$ is well defined on such functions; the {\it residual mass} of $\vph\in\Wx$ at $x$ is
+Germs with {isolated} singularities at $0$ (i.e., locally bounded outside $0$) will be called {\it weights}, and their collection is denoted by $\Wx$.
+The Monge--Amp\`ere operator $(dd^c)^n$ is well defined on such functions; the {\it residual mass} of $\vph\in\Wx$ is $(dd^c\vph)^n(\{0\})$.
+Note that a solution to the Monge--Amp\`ere equation $(dd^cu)^n=\tau\delta_0$ need not have isolated singularity at $0$, see Example~\ref{ex:nonisolated}.
+Nevertheless, in this paper we restrict ourselves to the isolated singularities as the simplest and yet interesting case.

-A weight $\vph\in \Wx$ is called {\it maximal} if it is a maximal plurisubharmonic function on a punctured neighborhood of $x$ (satisfies $(dd^c\vph)^n=0$ outside $x$).
-A basic example is $\vph=\log|F|$ for an equidimensional holomorphic mapping $F$ with isolated zero at $x$, and in this case $\tau_\vph$ equals the multiplicity of $F$.
-The collection of all nonconstant maximal weights will be denoted by $\MW$, and ${\rm cl}(\MW)$ is the collection of all {\it maximal singularities}.
+A weight $\vph\in \Wx$ is called {\it maximal} if it is a maximal psh function on a punctured neighborhood of the origin (satisfies $(dd^c\vph)^n=0$ outside $0$).
+A basic example is $\vph=\log|F|$ for an equidimensional holomorphic mapping $F$ with isolated zero at $0$, and in this case the residual mass of $\log|F|$ equals the multiplicity of $F$.
+The collection of all maximal weights will be denoted by $\MW$, and ${\rm cl}(\MW)$ is the collection of all {\it maximal singularities}.